International Family Day: Celebrate The Best Gift Of All

-By the same token we form our own families with the partners we choose, friends who become like brothers and sisters, and possibly even our own children one day.
+By the same token, we form our own families with the partners we choose.
+We also have friends who become like brothers and sisters, and possibly even our own children one day.

-- Families are treasures to care for, regardless of where they came from.
+Families are treasures to care for, regardless of where they come from.

-Sometimes when you’re immersed in a personal project with your spouse or children, you might neglect your parents a little—those protectors who you love so much but nevertheless don’t visit as often as you should.
+Sometimes when you’re immersed in a personal project with your spouse or children, you might neglect your parents a little.
+Parents are those protectors who you love so much but nevertheless don’t visit as often as you should.

-- They’re close to your heart, without a doubt, but love and affection requires a continuous bond of words, emotion, joy, and little details from time to time.
+They’re close to your heart, without a doubt, but love and affection require a continuous bond of words, emotion, joy, and little details from time to time.